Xiaoyu-Lu/ElasticSearch_WAPO/README.md

 This is the default behavior in PA5.
 ### Case 3: Using Keywords Only
 The top K results will be retrieved based on the keyword text.

 Intuitively, no reranking will be performed even if a reranking method is specified.
+This means that if a user searches with only keywords and chooses fastText as the reranking method, the system will correct the reranking method to BM25 only (i.e. no reranking).